Since a lot of parents struggle to find a tutor in their local area, many are finding webcam tutors.

 You might need to teach them basic concepts or help with homework, test prep, writing an essay, or the admission process for a university.

-In order to do this, here are a few tips:
+In order to do this, here are a few tips to help you with planning lessons:

 - Put together a study schedule that works with your student’s timetable (evenings, weekends, etc.)